Educational projects, courses and workshops

-We deliver a variety of projects, courses and workshops across the north west and beyond.
-With a well established, far-reaching education programme, we work with broad spectrum of esteemed organisations, artists and makers.
+We deliver a variety of projects, courses and workshops across the north-west and beyond.
+With a well established, far-reaching education programme, we work with a broad spectrum of esteemed organisations, artists and makers.

 What is Screen Printing?

 Screen printing is a technique that uses a mesh and a negative stencil to print a repeatable image.
 A squeegee is used to press ink through the mesh to create the print on a surface.

 There are two screen printing methods we can use.
 Either the “lo-fi” method – in which we cut shapes out of paper to use for the stencil or alternately more complex method that uses photosensitive emulsion and exposure lamps to produce the stencil.